 These requirements must be met in order for your application to move on to the scheduling phase.

-- Passing score on USMLE Step 1 or COMLEX-USA Level 1
+- Passing USMLE Step 1 or COMLEX-USA Level 1

 - A passing score on the German ‘Physikum’ exam or a passing score on the ‘IFOM CSE’ may also be acceptable in certain circumstances.
 However, UNC reserves the right to require a USMLE Step score for any applicant.